quasarframework/quasar-framework.org/source/components/dialog.md

   noBackdropDismiss: false, // gets set to "true" automatically if preventClose is "true"
   noEscDismiss: false, // gets set to "true" automatically if preventClose is "true"

-  // optional; do not refocus (on dialog close) the element that had focus before opening (default is to refocus)
-  noRefocus: true,

   // optional; stacks button vertically instead of horizontally (default)
   stackButtons: true,